Richard Jewell (film): Critical response

-Controversy
+Portrayal of Kathy Scruggs

 The film came under fire for its portrayal of The Atlanta Journal-Constitution reporter Kathy Scruggs, who had died of a prescription drug overdose in 2001.
 Criticism was directed at the film for depicting her as offering to engage in sex with an FBI agent in return for confidential information.

 The editor-in-chief of the AJC wrote in an open letter stating that this depicted incident was "entirely false and malicious".
 Employees of the newspaper demanded the film have a prominent disclaimer that "some events were imagined for dramatic purposes and artistic license."
 Critical commentators argued that the film perpetuates a sexist trope of women journalists exchanging sex for information.
+The film shows Scruggs meeting her FBI source at a bar, where she learns that Jewell is the prime suspect.
+This is true, according to Kent Alexander, co-author of the 2019 book The Suspect: An Olympic Bombing, the FBI, the Media, and Richard Jewell, the Man Caught in the Middle, which the film is partially based on.
+However, Alexander said that he and his co-writer, Kevin Salwen, did not find any evidence that Scruggs "traded sex for the story".

+Warner Bros.
+Pictures, Clint Eastwood, Paul Walter Hauser and Olivia Wilde defended the film's portrayal of Scruggs.
+Warner Bros. noted that the film has a disclaimer at the end, reading: "The film is based on actual historical events.
+Dialogue and certain events and characters contained in the film were created for the purposes of dramatization."
+Eastwood suspected that, because the AJC was the first paper to print that Jewell committed a crime, they were "probably looking for ways to rationalize their activity."

-Olivia Wilde, who plays Scruggs in the film, defended her role and stated there was a sexist double standard, in that Jon Hamm's portrayal of the FBI agent was not held to the same scrutiny.
-In response, it was argued that Wilde's character was based on a real person, whereas the FBI agent was an amalgamation of multiple individuals, and that, while the purpose of the film was to expose and condemn the character assassination of Jewell, in the process, it committed the same act against Scruggs.
+Wilde, who plays Scruggs in the film, defended her role by saying: "She [Scruggs] had a very close relationship with the cops and the FBI helping to tell their story, and yes, by all accounts she had relationships with different people in that field."
+Wilde also stated there was a sexist double standard, in that Jon Hamm's portrayal of the FBI agent was not held to the same scrutiny.